jessamynsmith/django-getting-started/README.md

 		static3 - Python 3 version of static, which allows your static files to be served by WSGI wheel - Used by pip, installed by default

 1. The standard way of tracking package requirements for a Django project is a requirements.txt file.
-Whenever a fresh checkout of this project is made, all necessary dependencies can be installed by typing `pip install -r requirements.txt` in the Terminal.
+Whenever a fresh checkout of this project is made, all necessary dependencies can be installed by typing `pip install -r requirements.txt` on the command line.
 This is how Heroku will install your project dependencies.
 Use pip freeze to add the installed packages to requirements.txt

 		$ pip freeze > requirements.txt